Treaty of Sugauli: Aftermath

 The treaty saw three decades of peace following its implementation, however, other issues began to arise starting in 1840.
 “An army mutiny over proposed pay reductions almost turned into an attack on the British residency because the soldiers were led to believe that the cuts had been forced on the Nepalese government by the British” in June 1840" This followed as a result of suspicions that arose in the Nepali court that its independence in internal government affairs was being infringed upon.
 Another incidence of alarm occurred in 1842 during a debt lawsuit over an Indian Merchant, Kasinath Mull.
 The British resident in the Nepalese court, Brian Hodgson appeared hostile and assertive, implicating attempted control over the independence of decision in the court.
 Through these issues, the success of the treaty's attempt to buffer tensions may still be debated.

 Boundary Treaty of 1860

 During the Indian Rebellion of 1857, a division of Gurkha soldiers was sent to the war in support of the British and aided in its success, establishing a friendlier form of diplomacy that ultimately called for a revision in the Sugauli Treaty that panned more positively in favor of Nepal's independence and territorial integrity.
 This would be called the Boundary Treaty of 1860.

 Ongoing disputes

-Among the border dispute of the Indo-Nepal boundary, the most significant are in the Susta and Kalapani regions.
-The two regions cover some 40 km of the Indo-Nepal border.
+Among the border disputes arising from the treaty, the most significant are over the Kalapani territory, a 35 km2 area at the India–Nepal–China tripoint in Uttarakhand, and Susta, a 20 km2 to 140 km2 area in southern Nepal.
+The Kalapani dispute traces directly to the question first raised by Bam Shah in 1817 regarding which headwater stream constitutes the main Kali River.
+Nepal's 2020 political map, which included Kalapani, Lipulekh and Limpiyadhura as Nepali territory, effectively revived Bam Shah's original claim after more than two centuries.
+In August 2026, it was reported that, the Nepalese government might have lost the original treaty papers.